 - Make sure the lens cover is open all the way or off. - Press the A/V Mute button on the remote control to see if the image was temporarily turned off. - Make sure all necessary cables are securely connected and the power is on for the projector and connected video sources. - Press the projector's power button to wake it from standby or sleep mode.
-Also see if your connected computer is in sleep mode or displaying a blank screen saver. - Check the settings on the Signal menu to make sure they are correct for the current video source. - Adjust the Brightness setting or select the Normal Power Consumption setting. - Check the Display setting to make sure Messages is set to On. - If the projector does not respond when you press the control panel buttons, the buttons may be locked.
-Unlock the buttons. - If the projector does not respond when you press buttons on the remote control, make sure the remote receivers are turned on.

-- For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions.
+Also see if your connected computer is in sleep mode or displaying a blank screen saver. - Press the Menu button.
+If the projector menu is able to display, there may be a problem with the connected video source, cable connection, or port. - Check the settings on the Signal menu to make sure they are correct for the current video source. - Adjust the Brightness setting or select the Normal Power Consumption setting. - Check the Display setting to make sure Messages is set to On. - If the projector does not respond when you press the control panel buttons, the buttons may be locked.
+Unlock the buttons. - If the projector does not respond when you press buttons on the remote control, make sure the remote receivers are turned on. - For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions.